Faculty and Staff

 Dissemination activities have included national and international presentations and authorship on over 100 publications.

 Dr. Hughes has served as a scientific reviewer for the U.S. Department of Veterans Affairs, the Health Resources and Services Administration, the Agency for Healthcare Research and Quality.
 She serves as a manuscript review for several peer-reviewed health care journals.
-She is a member of the American Academy of Nursing, the American Nurses Association, the American Organization of Nurse Executives, and Sigma Theta Tau International.
-Currently, she a member of the U.S. Department of Health and Human Services’ National Advisory Committee on Nursing Education and Practice and a trustee for the Institute of Safe Medication Practices.
+She is a member of the American Academy of Nursing, the American Nurses Association, the American Organization of Nurse Leaders, and Sigma Theta Tau International.
+She also a member of the U.S. Department of Health and Human Services’ National Advisory Committee on Nursing Education and Practice and a trustee for the Institute of Safe Medication Practices.

 Research Studies (Selected)